silviamaggi/smd-com/_posts/2018-02-12-girl-town-moved-to-tel-aviv.md

 ---
 title: Girl Town moved to Tel Aviv
-last_modified_at:
+last_modified_at: '2021-09-01T23:02:18.971Z'
 featured-post: false
 categories:
   - Photography
 tags:
-  - photography
   - exhibition
   - girl town
-description: Girl Town moved to Tel Aviv, Israel.
+description: 'Girl Town moved to Tel Aviv, Israel.
 The exhibition celebrates the culture of the female in the 21th century.
-By Shutter Hub, hosted at Albert Gallery.
+By Shutter Hub, hosted at Albert Gallery.'
-excerpt: The exhibition celebrates the culture of the female in the 21th century.
-By Shutter Hub, hosted at Albert Gallery.
+excerpt: 'The exhibition celebrates the culture of the female in the 21th century.
+By Shutter Hub, hosted at Albert Gallery.'
 featured-image: feat-20160916_girltown-empty-3502.jpg
 redirect_from:
   - /photography/girl-town-tel-aviv/
 ---
-## GIRL TOWN moved to Tel Aviv, Israel, where it ran from 8 February to 9 March 2018 at the Alfred Gallery.
+<p class="lead">The <em>GIRL TOWN Exhibition</em> moved to Tel Aviv, Israel, where it ran from 8 February to 9 March 2018 at the Alfred Gallery.</p>

 Originally presented at Photomonth East London International Photography Festival in 2016, the show celebrates the culture of the female in the 21th century.